haidargit/Java_SortingNames/README.md

 The reason of using Maven on this Repo:
 ```
 ✅  No need 'specific IDEs'.
 Feel free to use any text editor to open the project.
-✅  Easy to use (for a moment).
-We don't do repeated activities by starting, stop, or even restart the local server on this project.
+✅  Easy to use.
+Because ee don't do repeated activities by starting, stop, <br /> or even restart the local server on this project.
-✅  Straightforward to check the code result on terminal by using java command (you'll see on below)
+✅  Straightforward to check the code result on terminal by using java command <br  />(you'll see it on below)
 ```
 ## Project Tree Details